hotforfeature/origami/docs/data-binding.md

 Now `isDisabled` changes to the correct boolean value when changed from Polymer!

 `@PolymerProperty()` works under the hood by replacing the property with custom getters and setters.
-What if the property already has a setter?
+What if the property already has a getter or setter?

 ## Two-Way + Setters + Origami

-TypeScript compiles in such a way that a class getter/setter take priority over anything that a property decorator might define.
+Simply add `@PolymerProperty()` to either the getter or setter (not both) and the value provided will always be unwrapped.

 ```ts
 import { Component, ViewChild } from '@angular/core';